ISENBECK66/X-NetMed/README.md

 ---
 #### Terminal_2 - Test:
 ---
-Open a new terminal in the main folder of the project
+Open a new terminal in the main folder of the project.
+Run the test script:
 ```
 python test.py
 ```